1.

 Explanation:C) Mantle cell lymphoma

-Mantle cell lymphoma (MCL) is an aggressive B cell lymphoma defined by cyclin D1 (CCND1) overexpression.
+Mantle cell lymphoma (MCL) is usually an aggressive B cell lymphoma defined by cyclin D1 (CCND1) overexpression.
 The characteristic translocation seen in this lymphoma is t(11;14).

 The most common biomarker for indolent disease: